delphix/mariadb-plugin/docs/docs/PluginInstallation.md

 -   Delphix Engine of version 6.0.x
--   Install MySQL Binaries on source, staging, and target servers
+-   Install MariaDB Binaries on source, staging, and target servers

-## Installing the MySQL Plugin
+## Installing the MariaDB Plugin

 ### Method1: Using GUI